IamJesssie/DigiHealth-IT342-GO2-Group3/docs/database-plantuml-design.md

-Here is the ERD translated into PlantUML syntax:
+Here is the ERD translated into PlantUML syntax based on the actual codebase implementation:

 ```plantuml
 @startuml